skieffer/gremlite/README.rst

 * ``value_map``

-  - 0 args: find all properties
+  - 0 args: include all existing properties
-  - 1 or more strings: find only properties having these names
+  - 1 or more strings: include only properties having these names
-  - a boolean arg may be prepended to any of the above cases, to say whether the ID and label of the object should included (default ``False``)
+  - a boolean arg may be prepended to any of the above cases, to say whether the ID and label of the object should be included (default ``False``)

 * ``values``

   - ``values(*args)`` is essentially a shorthand for ``properties(*args).value()``
-  - 0 args: iterate over *all* properties of the incoming object
+  - 0 args: iterate over *all* properties of the incoming object, and produce only the value, not the whole property.
   - 1 or more strings: restrict to properties having *any* of these names

 * ``where``

   - 1 traversal: allow the incoming result to pass through iff it produces at least one result in the given traversal.
+    Note: This may seem like an ``and()`` step restricted to a single traversal, but it is actually more powerful because it can also do pattern matching; see ``as_()`` step.

 Support for Predicates